Guide to 2025 Summer Theater in New Hampshire

 The Winnipesaukee Playhouse

 The Playhouse is a nonprofit, award-winning theater specializing in high-energy shows.
 Newer to the theater scene, The Playhouse was founded in 2004, and was soon thereafter regarded as a cultural gem of central New Hampshire.
 You can catch performances in the fall and winter as well, but there’s something extra special about catching a show on a warm summer evening after a day spent on the lake.
-This year, three shows will be performed at the outdoor amphitheater (noted below).
+This year, two shows will be performed at the outdoor amphitheater (noted below).
 The Playhouse also offers some excellent summer youth educational camps and other programming.

-Summer 2022 Performances:
+Summer 2025 Performances:

 33 Footlight Circle, Meredith